Nasdaq and broker Marex team up to sell commodities data

-LONDON, June 29 (Reuters) - Data provider Quandl, owned by U.S. exchange operator Nasdaq Inc (NDAQ.O), has agreed a deal to distribute a wide range of commodities data compiled by broker Marex, including speculative positioning estimates.
+LONDON (Reuters) - Data provider Quandl, owned by U.S. exchange operator Nasdaq Inc, has agreed a deal to distribute a wide range of commodities data compiled by broker Marex, including speculative positioning estimates.

 The two groups announced the partnership on Tuesday after a sizzling rally in commodities that has attracted investment funds back to a sector shunned for years.